 Cost

-BetterHelp costs between $260 and $360 monthly (advertised as $65 to $90 weekly), depending on your location and the availability of therapists nearby.
-This price includes weekly therapy sessions, access to BetterHelp’s extra resources, and a weekly group webinar.
-However, BetterHelp does not accept insurance at all.
-If you prefer to pay by individual sessions, they are available at $110 each.
+BetterHelp costs between $260 and $400 monthly (advertised as $65 to $100 weekly), depending on your location and the availability of therapists nearby.
+This price includes weekly therapy sessions, access to BetterHelp’s extra resources like journaling and goal-setting, and an optional weekly group session.

 If BetterHelp’s prices in your area are on the lower end or you qualify for its financial assistance program, it may be the more affordable choice for therapy.
-However, if you’re planning to use insurance, Grow Therapy could save you more—so it’s worth checking if Grow Therapy is in-network for you.
+However, if you’re planning to use insurance, Brightside Health could cost as little as a $0 copay—so it’s worth checking if Brightside Health is in-network for you.

 Overview

-BetterHelp is an online therapy platform that offers virtual therapy sessions to anyone age 18+ across the US.
-BetterHelp also offers teen and couples therapy through its subsidiaries.
-BetterHelp costs range from $260 – $360 monthly for weekly therapy sessions.
-While it doesn’t accept insurance, BetterHelp does have a financial aid program to help cut costs by 10% – 40%.
+BetterHelp is an online therapy platform that offers virtual therapy sessions to anyone age 18+ across the US and several countries internationally.
+BetterHelp also offers teen and couples therapy through its subsidiaries, TeenCounseling and ReGain.
+BetterHelp costs range from $260–$400 monthly, and while it currently only accepts very limited insurance, BetterHelp does have a financial aid program to help cut costs by 10%–40% for those paying out-of-pocket.
+Plus, students and veterans can get automatic discounts on their weekly or monthly rates.

 Learn more in our full BetterHelp review.